-Montreal based photographer, Ben Von Wong does a great job explaining the technique in the video, but in case you missed part of it, or just need to see it in writing, here are a few pointers to get you started.
+Montreal based photographer, Ben Von Wong does a great job explaining the technique in the video, but in case you missed part of it, or just need to see it in writing, here are a few pointers to get you started:

-- To make the contraption that holds the steel wool and is used to spin it, you will need a few things: A 9-volt battery, a metal whisk, steel wool (size 0-0000) and a length of metal chain long enough to allow you to swing the entire thing around.
-At the minimum, go with arm’s length, preferably longer.
-The chain doesn’t need to be heavy duty, just make sure it’s not going to break mid-light painting and launch your sparking steel wool.
+- To make the contraption that holds the steel wool and is used to spin it, you will need a few things: A 9-volt battery, a metal whisk, steel wool (size 0-0000), and a length of metal chain long enough to allow you to swing the entire thing around.
+At the minimum, go with arm’s length—preferably longer.
+The chain doesn’t need to be heavy duty; just make sure it’s not going to break mid-light painting and launch your sparking steel wool.

 - Take a wad of the steel wool and fluff it up by pulling at it.
-Be careful not to pull chunks off of it, just stretch enough so it’s puffy.
+Be careful not to pull chunks off of it.
+Just stretch enough so it’s puffy.
 Stuff the stretched steel wool into an opening on the whisk.
 Once it’s in there, you may need to stretch some of it back out so it fills out the whisk.

 - Attach the chain to the handle of the whisk.
 You should be able to clamp a chain link directly onto the whisk by latching it to the hole in the end that is meant to be used to hang the whisk.
 If you can’t get the chain secure enough, you can use a small carabiner to assemble the contraption.
-Put the 9V battery in your pocket, as we’ll need it later to ignite the steel wool.
+Put the 9V battery in your pocket, as you’ll need it later to ignite the steel wool.

 Now that you’ve got the device put together you’re ready to go out and start light painting.
 As with any kind of light painting, you’re going to need a dark location.
 Since we’re working with flammables, you’re also going to need to adhere to a few other safety precautions when location scouting.

-Once you have your location secured and your steel wool holder made, setup your tripod and mount your camera to it.
+Once you have your location secured and your steel wool holder made, set up your tripod and mount your camera to it.
 Since it needs to be dark, you may need to use a flashlight to help you focus on where the steel wool will be.
 As far as camera settings go, Von Wong shoots on ISO 100 at f/5.
 Your exposure time will, of course, vary greatly depending on your desired effects.
 Bracket your exposure times and take a few test shot until you get what you’re looking for.

 Use the self-timer to eliminate camera shake and also give you some time to get the chain swinging.
 To ignite the steel wool, touch the end of the 9-volt battery to the steel wool in a few places until it starts sparking.
 Once it’s lit up, start swinging the chain in circles.
 The steel wool will only stay lit about half a minute, so work quickly!

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: